echua3/course-sentiment-analyzer/README.md

 <!-- Prerequisites -->
 <!-- Installation -->
 ### Prerequisites and Installation
-Firstly download and/or clone the repo on to your local machine
+First, download and/or clone the repo on to your local machine.

 Make sure you have node.js as well as the basic npm functions downloaded on your end.
 If this node module needs anything specific to run locally know that note that your computer will probably have to download it locally.
 The only plugins used are

 antd
 react
 http-proxy-middleware
 axios